By Ane Ohm on May 24, 2017 at 7:18 AM

 - Nonrefundable deposit

-- Early termination fees (if likely to terminate lease early)
+- Early termination fees (if reasonably certain to terminate lease early)

 - Residual value guarantees